ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - Gateway secure channel establishment public key-pair: This is the key-pair utilized by peer gateways to establish a secure channel (e.g. TLS) for a transfer session.

-- Gateway device-identity public key pair: This is the key-pair that identifies the unique hardware device underlying a gateway.
+- Gateway device-identity public key pair: This is the key-pair that uniquely identifies a gateway.

 - Gateway owner-identity public key pair: This is the key-pair that identifies the owner (e.g. legal entity) who is the legal owner of a gateway.